Stuart Hinds - Treating Cubital Tunnel Syndrome

 Trigger Point Therapy

-Whilst CTS is understood to be a condition that is caused by compression to the ulnar nerve often by connective tissue or bone, it may also sometimes be caused functionally by trigger points in the Triceps, Flexor Carpi Radialis and Ulnaris muscles.
+CTS is generally understood to be a condition that is caused by compression to the ulnar nerve often by connective tissue or bone.
+However, it may also be caused functionally with the development of active trigger points in the triceps, flexor carpi radialis and ulnaris muscles.

 Because muscles are made up of 75% water and water does not compress well, they become functionally swollen, which often leads to a taut band that can have further pressure effects on local tissues.